 FBA for the first three months or the first 100 items is FREE!

 This offer includes free shipment, warehousing, and withdrawals at any time.
 Amazon is also giving a limited-time waiver on inbound charges to Fullfilmnet Centers, Inventory costs, and removal fees.
+You can also check out these Amazon FBA seller courses to get a headstart.

 *(Referral Cost+ Closing Fee + Weight Handling Fee) is a typical Amazon selling fee that is NOT included in the wavered charges.